HOW TO CALCULATE CONSTRUCTION OVERHEAD RATE, STEP BY STEP.

 List Every Fixed Cost Line Item

 Pull the last 12 months of actual expenses.
 Separate every cost that exists regardless of which projects are active and regardless of revenue level.
 This is overhead.
-Examples: office and yard rent or mortgage payment, utilities at every location, all vehicle and equipment payments and operating costs not allocated to specific projects, office staff salaries (bookkeeper, admin, estimating support) fully burdened, owner salary at market rate, general liability and umbrella insurance, software subscriptions, accounting and legal fees, business taxes and licenses, marketing and website costs, telecommunications.
+Examples: office and yard rent or mortgage payment, utilities at every location, all vehicle and equipment payments and operating costs not allocated to specific projects, office staff salaries fully burdened, owner salary at market rate, general liability and umbrella insurance, software subscriptions, accounting and legal fees, business taxes and licenses, marketing and website costs, telecommunications.
 Do not estimate.
 Pull the actual numbers from your bank statements or general ledger.

 Add Owner Compensation at Market Rate